Moringa-SDF-PT10/antony-omondi-trivia-project/README.md

 ## Future Improvement
 - Reset the answer buttons incase a user wants to change their answer
-- Display the correct answers after the final score is displayed
 - Choose the level of difficulty of the random questions
 - Choose category of questions to be generated